- Last Activity:

 I am certified for air down to 50 meters, out of safety curve (with decompression), that is something that nowadays is regarded as "technical diving".

-But at the time it was considered safe also for recreational diving, and in fact these were the limits for clients at Club Vacanze.
-We did routinely bring them to that depth and making decompression stops.
+But at the time it was considered safe also for recreational diving, and in fact these were the limits for clients at Club Vacanze, where I (and my wife) worked as DM and Instructors in years 1985-1989.

 Being a 3 star instructor, I can issue certifications for the same limits above, and I can train other instructors.